cherylangelica9-jpg/2048-Game/README.md

 Welcome to the 2048 game made by Cheryl Kwok[X-1] from Wardaya Senior highschool.
-After a few hpurs i have finally completed my masterpiece.
+After a few hours i have finally completed my masterpiece.
-It looks very simple but it is my first time actually making a game!
+It looks very simple but it is my first time actually making a game.
+*Warn* : game is only playable by terminal not by run

 --------------------------------------- HOW TO PLAY 2048 --------------------------------------------------
 1. Open the terminal of the program.